Senior Wetland Consultant

 Mike has consulted internationally on wetland ecology and restoration.
 He has authored or edited several books and more than 50 articles on wetland ecology and mitigation published in national and international scientific journals.
 He was a Professor of Biology at San Francisco State University for 22 years and was the Director of the University’s Romberg Tiburon Center for Environmental Studies.
 He was trained as a US aquanaut in the NOAA “Man-in-the Sea” program and participated in five underwater missions.

-Mike has successfully completed major wetland mitigation and restoration projects for transportation agencies, port authorities, utilities, private developers, and non-profit organizations.
+He has successfully completed major wetland mitigation and restoration projects for transportation agencies, port authorities, utilities, private developers, and non-profit organizations.
 He has been the lead biologist for major conservation plans at Tejon Ranch in Kern County, for the Sunrise Powerlink in San Diego, and for several large scale wetland restoration projects throughout the nation.
-He has received awards for his work at the 1000-acre Bolsa Chica tidal restoration project (Bolsa Chica Conservancy Conservator of the Year, 2000), the Gateway Center tidal wetland on San Francisco Bay, and for the design of freshwater wetlands at the Santa Lucia Preserve in Monterey.
+He has received awards for his work at the 1000-acre Bolsa Chica tidal restoration project, the Gateway Center tidal wetland on San Francisco Bay, and for the design of freshwater wetlands at the Santa Lucia Preserve in Monterey.

-As a recognized expert in his field, Mike has served on national advisory committees to the U.S. Army Corps of Engineers, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, National Oceanic and Atmospheric Administration, and the National Wetlands Technical Council in the development of federal wetland policy and research.
-He has served as a peer reviewer for State TMDL programs, serves on the Wetland Recovery Program’s Science Advisory Panel, and is a member of the City of San Francisco Wastewater Treatment Technical Advisory Team.
-Mike has participated in scientific advisory missions to the Philippines, Japan, and China.
-He has also provided expert witness services to the Department of Justice, the State of California, and many private parties.
+As a recognized expert in his field, he has served on national advisory committees to the U.S. Army Corps of Engineers, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, National Oceanic and Atmospheric Administration, and the National Wetlands Technical Council in the development of federal wetland policy and research.
+He has served as a peer reviewer for State TMDL programs, served on the Wetland Recovery Program’s Science Advisory Panel, and is an expert on the Santa Susanna Field Laboratory Surface Water Panel.
+He has participated in scientific advisory missions to the Philippines, Japan, and China.
+Mike has also provided expert witness services to the Department of Justice, the State of California, and many private parties.

-Mike was elected in 1984 as a lifetime Fellow of the California Academy of Sciences.
+He was elected in 1984 as a Fellow of the California Academy.

 Josselyn, M.N. (ed) 1982.
 Wetland restoration and enhancement in California.
 California Sea Grant College Program.
 Report #T-CSGCP-007.
 116pp.